watsona4/scipy2016/SciPy2016TripReport.md

 testing.
 The next topic was source control with Git.
 The presenters describes the basis of the Git system, using some simple examples to demonstrate Git to new users.
-They then had the students set up accounts on Github, and demonstrated the use of Github for collaborative development.
-This included discussions about code reviews via Github and pull requests.
+They then had the students set up accounts on GitHub, and demonstrated the use of GitHub for collaborative development.
+This included discussions about code reviews via GitHub and pull requests.

 The afternoon centered around testing in Python, using assertions for preconditions and Pytest for unit and integration tests.
 For